Can you Reduce Drinking using The Sinclair Method?

--Due to potential medication side effects, limited blood laboratory testing is required every 3-4 months during naltrexone use.
+-Due to potential medication side effects, limited blood laboratory testing is required every 3-4 months during Naltrexone use.

 The following are the answers to important questions related to TSM:

-Can I use TSM for moderation?
+Can I use The Sinclair Method for moderation?

 Absolutely!
 About 88% of people using TSM have a goal of moderate drinking.